plone-ve/training/advanced-python/intro.rst

 =================

 This one day course invites you to build your own micro web framework in Python.
-It will help you to fundementally understand how common Python web frameworks work.
+It will help you to fundamentally understand how common Python web frameworks work.

 To get the most out of this course, it is expected that you already, have